MicrosoftDocs/learn/learn-pr/wwl-azure/host-security/includes/8-disk-encryption.md

 Azure Disk Encryption is zone resilient, the same way as Virtual Machines.

-If you use Microsoft Defender for Cloud, you're alerted if you have VMs that aren't encrypted.
-The alerts show as High Severity and the recommendation is to encrypt these VMs.

-### Supported VMs and operating systems
+## Supported VMs and operating systems<br>

 **Supported VMs**

 Windows VMs are available in a range of sizes.
 Azure Disk Encryption is supported on Generation 1 and Generation 2 VMs.
-Azure Disk Encryption is also available for VMs with premium storage.<br>
+Azure Disk Encryption is also available for VMs with premium storage.

 Azure Disk Encryption is not available on Basic, A-series VMs, or on virtual machines with less than 2 GB of memory.